JoinColony/ColonyFrontEndLivingStandard/codeQuality/index.md

 ### Event handler naming

-To make it easier to distinguish between "internal" and "external" event handlers, use the `on` prefix for naming props and `handle` for naming functions, e.g.:
+To make it easier to distinguish between event handlers defined within the component and ones passed down as props, the former should be prefixed with `handle`, and the latter with `on`, e.g.:

 ```jsx
 const handleClick = () => {};